FubuBy/agents-guide/commands/jira-task.md

 ## Step 13 — Build loop (round 2)

 Same as Step 6.
+Reuse the command from `notes.md`; do not re-ask the user.

 ## Step 14 — Linter loop (round 2)

 Same as Step 7.
+Reuse the command from `notes.md`; do not re-ask the user.

 ## Step 15 — Tests loop (round 2)

 Same as Step 8.
-If the project's rules define a full-suite test command in addition to the targeted one, run the full suite here for confidence.
+Reuse the command from `notes.md`; do not re-ask the user.
+If the project documents a full-suite test command in addition to the targeted one, run the full suite here for confidence.

 ## Step 16 — END

 Produce `08-summary.md`:
 - Jira key + title.
-- Project rules sources used (one-line summary).
 - List of changed/created files.
 - Build: clean (iterations) or n/a.
 - Lint: clean (iterations) or none.